simplyrk/form-builder/README.md

-# Form Builder
+# Cursor CRM

-A modern, user-friendly form builder application built with Next.js, TypeScript, and Prisma.
+A modern, user-friendly form builder and CRM application built with Next.js 15, TypeScript, and Prisma.
 This application allows users to create, manage, and collect responses for custom forms.

 ## Features